Frequently Asked Questions

-A: Besides the obvious program instruction and learning skills to protect yourself and others your monthly fee is split up to cover so much more: registration fees, unlimited open mat times, exam/ rank promotion fees, website membership & curriculum videos, administration and office fees, decades of experience shown with professional and patient instruction, instructor/coaches' training and upgrades, low student to teacher ratio, access to our student association grants for competition and extra curricular seminars, electricity/ heat/ water utilities, building/ property maintenance, supplies and sanitation, property mortgage, property taxes, banking/ accounting fees, insurance/license/franchise fees, equipment & merchandise stock/ storage, access to fitness equipment, drinking water, social outing, structure, discipline, coordination, moral values, focus, balance, self-control, peace of mind, physical & mental exercise, core/ strength conditioning, active lifestyle, stress relief, OH! and GST is included.
+A: Besides the obvious program instruction and life saving skills to protect yourself and others your monthly fee is split up to cover so much more: registration fees, unlimited open mat times, exam/ rank promotion fees, website membership & curriculum videos, administration and office fees, decades of experience shown with professional and patient instruction, instructor/coaches' training and upgrades, low student to teacher ratio, access to our student association grants for competition and extra curricular seminars, electricity/ heat/ water utilities, building/ property maintenance, supplies and sanitation, property mortgage, property taxes, banking/ accounting fees, insurance/license/franchise fees, equipment & merchandise stock/ storage, access to fitness equipment, drinking water, social outing, structure, discipline, coordination, moral values, focus, balance, self-control, peace of mind, physical & mental exercise, core/ strength conditioning, active lifestyle, stress relief, OH! and TAX is included.

 Q: What is the difference between Karate and TaeKwon-Do (or difference between the martial arts styles we offer)?